Supported Types

 )

-result = await db_pool.execute(
+result = await connection.execute(

 querystring="SELECT * FROM weather_plus",